 Ideally, your child would never need to have a tooth pulled.
 However, this procedure is sometimes necessary to better your youngster’s overall health.
 Our dentist may have to perform an extraction for a variety of reasons, including extensive tooth decay, injury, and as part of orthodontic treatment.
 While they may seem daunting to parents and children, extractions are relatively common treatments in most dental offices.
 The difficulty of the procedure varies depending on the case and the patient.
-No matter your circumstances, our doctor will use anesthesia to numb the area, minimizing your discomfort and helping to ensure the success of your extraction.
+1. No matter the circumstances, our doctor will use anesthesia to numb the area, minimizing your child’s discomfort and helping to ensure the success of their extraction.
 Contact All Children’s Dentistry today to learn more about tooth extraction or schedule a consultation with us.

 Types of Extractions